This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-In 2011, results of a study on pain treatment or people with cerebral palsy was published in the National Institutes of Health (NIH).
+In 2011, the results of a study on the treatment of pain in people with cerebral palsy were published by the National Institutes of Health (NIH).
 A total of 83 adults with cerebral palsy participated in the study, which consisted of trying 23 different medications for pain, including medical marijuana.
-The legs, lower back, and hips, were reported as being the most common areas of pain.
-According to research,

 Medical Marijuana and Spastic Quadriplegia

 Another study published in 2014 showed marijuana to be effective in reducing painful muscle spasms.
-Although the study focused on people who experienced muscle spasms associated with multiple sclerosis, spasms are one of the most common symptoms of people with cerebral palsy.
+Although the study focused on people who experienced muscle spasms associated with multiple sclerosis, spasms are among the most common symptoms in people with cerebral palsy.

-Federal guidelines make it difficult for scientists to continue to conduct in-depth research.
-Many states, however, now allow medical marijuana as treatment for spasms and pain, but Louisiana is the only state that allows it specifically to treat spastic quadriplegia without a doctor’s referral.
-Yet, other states allow it to treat spastic quadriplegia as long as a physician recommends it, including:
+Federal guidelines make it difficult for scientists to continue conducting in-depth research.
+However, many states now permit medical marijuana to be used to treat spasms and pain.
+Louisiana is the only state that allows its use specifically to treat spastic quadriplegia without a doctor’s referral.

 Cannabis Oil (CBD)

-Charlotte titrated the CBD oil over several weeks while continuing on with a seizure treatment plan that was already in place.
-After weeks of using the oil, her seizure frequency went down to only two to three per day.
+Charlotte’s parents titrated the CBD oil over several weeks while continuing the seizure treatment plan already in place.
+After weeks of using the oil, the frequency of Charlotte’s seizures went down to only two or three per day.

-The CBD oil treatment became so successful that Charlotte was eventually weaned off of her other anti-seizure medications.
-She also began walking, talking, and even riding her bicycle, things she had difficulties with before.
+The CBD oil treatment became so successful that Charlotte eventually weaned off of her other anti-seizure medications.
+She also began walking, talking, and even riding her bicycle, things she had difficulty doing before.
 According to her father, Matt,